SAP-archive/cloud-workflow-codejam/exercises/02/readme.md

 ![application overview](applicationoverview.png)

-Select the route URL and, after the standard authentication challenge screen, which you must complete using your SAP Cloud Platform trial email address and password, you'll see what you've been waiting for this whole time - a lovely Fiori launchpad site with the "My Inbox" and "Monitor Workflows" tiles:
+Select the route URL and, if required, after the standard authentication challenge screen which you must complete using your SAP Cloud Platform trial email address and password, you'll see what you've been waiting for this whole time - a lovely Fiori launchpad site with the "My Inbox" and "Monitor Workflows" tiles:

 ![FLP site](flpsite.png)